Screenshot by Victor Agreda Jr.

 However, Pixelmator Pro does have a few layer tricks of its own, like naming layers with machine learning.
 This auto-naming of layers is a nifty time saver if you’re bringing in a bunch of photos as layers all at once and want to avoid that “Layer 1” through “Layer 9999” problem.
 Does it work?
 About as reliably as any AI works these days, which is to say it does a pretty decent job.
 It managed to detect a cat, tree, food, and car—but hilariously labeled a pair of dice as “food” and a traffic cone as a bottle.
 Your mileage may vary, but it’s a starting point.
 You can also Control-click the layer to bring up other possible names.
 Presumably Pixelmator Pro will improve over time, but the closest match to the photo of dice was “game controller,” which is still pretty funny.

 Speaking of layers, perhaps the most disappointing aspect of Pixelmator Pro’s implementation is its inability to create a layer adjustment that affects all the layers below it.
 Want to convert your image to black-and-white?
 You have to either flatten the image or apply Black & White adjustments to every single layer, which misses the point of layering.
+(Happily, according to a team member at Pixelmator, adjustment layers are on the roadmap.)

 The reason for this limitation stems from the non-destructive nature of what you do to each layer.
 Non-destructive editing can be really cool, or it can frustrate you.
 For example, if you zoom into a portrait and eliminate blemishes, save and close the file, and open it again later, those fixes aren’t “burned in” to the image itself.
 They can be undone!
 Each layer carries a memory of what was done to it.
 Unfortunately, by “undoing” those fixes made with the Repair tool, you’ll lose all the Repair tool changes.
 There’s no History palette like in Photoshop that would let you selectively iterate through revisions.
 That’s a bummer, and the biggest drawback in Pixelmator Pro may be this lack of a History palette.
 If you’re hooked on that tool in Photoshop, you’ll have a hard time in Pixelmator Pro.